dev-afzalansari/sprinkled-react/README.md

 ## createFactory
 > createFactory({ sprinkles: SprinklesFn, customElement?: ({ element: string, classes: string, props: NonCSSProps }) => JSX.Element | null | undefined })

 You will use `createFactory` fn to create the object and use it's properties as jsx in your components.
 It takes an object as an argument.
-The required `sprinkles` property should be assigned with `sprinkles` fn created from the `createSprinkles` fn from [vanilla-extract/sprinkles](https://vanilla-extract.style/documentation/packages/sprinkles/).
+The required `sprinkles` property should be assigned with `sprinkles` fn created using the `createSprinkles` fn from [vanilla-extract/sprinkles](https://vanilla-extract.style/documentation/packages/sprinkles/).

 The `customElement` property lets you render your own element or component and assign the sprinkles generated class to it.
 You will receive an object with `element`, `classes` & `props` property which are the name of the element it was called for, the classes generated against the props passed to it and the props which are not properties from your design system respectively.
 This can be helpful when you are trying to consume a ui library which does not come with pre-configured styling solution or you want to build reusable & stylable components.